dgladyshev/time-ranges-subtractor/README.md

 ### Swagger UI

-Once application is running you can send POST requests to http://localhost:8080/subtract endpoint (port might be different if you changed it) with the payload as such:
+Once the application is running you can send POST requests to http://localhost:8080/subtract endpoint (port might be different if you changed it) with the payload as such:

 ``` js
 {